New Student Information

 • other special circumstances (such as difficult transition to UI, family issues, legal troubles, work or budget problems, etc.)

-Students must also describe what has changed to make them now able to meet SAP standards.
-For PhD students, an Academic Plan must also be provided.
+PhD in Communications students must also describe what has changed to make them now able to meet SAP standards.
+An Academic Plan must also be provided.

 RESTORING ELIGIBILITY